wader/fq/README.md

 # fq

-jq for binary

-Tool and framework for querying and exploring binary data.
+A tool and framework for querying and exploring binary data.

-##

 <sub>
 <pre sh>